YatinDevs/react-native/aora/README.md

 > StatusBar :

-- It is a Self closing component
+- It is a Self closing component.
-- On Top of screen show device info and everything or we can also hide it
+- On Top of screen show device info and everything or we can also hide it.
+- Using `StatusBar` from `react-native` and `expo-status-bar`.

 ### Using Router